 If you’re looking for the accuracy of the television series in general, try this.

 Or look here for the story of the Princes in the Tower.

 Despite the numerous, numerous places that could claim to host a ghost of Henry to boost tourism only two places actually do; Windsor and Hampton Court.
 Anne Boleyn however is supposed to haunt six separate locations, probably because she is far more popular than Henry.
 For general sightings of Tudor ghosts try this.

 Was Elizabeth I really a virgin?

 As far as we know, yes.
-As Queen, Elizabeth would have had very little time to herself, even in the bedchamber.
-There would have been guards at her door, at her ante chamber, at her ante chamber’s door etc etc and that’s not counting that she never slept alone; she always shared her chamber, if not her bed itself with a female attendant.
+As Queen, Elizabeth would have had very little time to herself even in the bedchamber.
+There would have been guards at her door, at her ante chamber, at her ante chamber’s door etc etc and that’s not counting the fact that she never slept alone; she always shared her chamber, if not her bed itself with a female attendant.
 There were rumours that she was romantically involved with numerous men starting with her childhood guardian; Thomas Seymour.
-Her relationship with Robert Dudley, Earl of Leicester is legendary and she was thought to have also loved his stepson Robert Devereux, Earl of Essex, and flirted with Walter Raleigh.
+Her relationship with Robert Dudley, Earl of Leicester is legendary, and she was thought to have also loved his stepson Robert Devereux, Earl of Essex, and flirted with Walter Raleigh.
 Whether she actually slept with any of these will never be known but it is unlikely that she would have compromised a potential marriage with a foreign head of state on a fling.
-If it was proved that she was not a virgin when she married the resulting embarrassment would have been scandelous.
+If it was proved that she was not a virgin when she married the resulting embarrassment would have been scandalous.